 Cheetahs usually have hoarse, thin hair for surviving in hot arid environments.
 So this mutation is unlikely to have helped the king cheetah.

 4. King cheetah vs cheetah: thick blotchy patterns instead of spots

 Dark patterns and stripes create a blotchy appearance on the king cheetah.
 In particular, look at the thick dark bands around the tail and mane.

 King cheetahs also have some smaller spots, typically on their legs and face.
 However, their appearance is markedly different from African cheetahs.

 5. The varying coat pattern is due to a recessive gene

 Of course, they can mate with African cheetahs because they are the same species.

-There is a Cheetah Research Centre here that has successfully bred king cheetah, then released these animals into the reserve.
+There is a Cheetah Conservation and Research Centre here that has successfully bred king cheetah, then released these animals into the reserve.

 They are semi-wild, so it’s unknown how they would get on outside the electric fence in the Greater Kruger National Park.

 9. In 2014, South Africa received two king cheetahs